ChrisWeldon/MTGForecasting/README.md

 The set the values accordingly and use the forward fill to complete the table.
-The ffill method is particularly good for this scenario given that if there was not a tournament on that day, then the last scheduled tournmement appears higher up in the viewing order.
+The ffill method is particularly good for this scenario given that if there was not a tournament on that day, then the last scheduled tournament appears higher up in the viewing order.

 ```python